HDF-NI/hdf5.node/readme.md

 ## Compiling
 The code requires a gcc compiler supporting C++11.
 The binding.gyp defines the cflags with -std=c++11.
 There isn't any cxxflags that I know of but cflags in node-gyp does effect g++.

+As a just-for-now I move H5LTparse.h from the hdf5 source to the $HDF5_HOME/include directory to use the yytokentype enumeration.

 ```bash
 export HDF5_HOME=/home/roger/NodeProjects/hdf5
 node-gyp configure build